 Prefer watching rather than reading?
 We made a video for you!
 Check it out below:

 We divided the tool into three parts – a letter grade calculator, a grade percentage calculator, and a point grade calculator.
 You can enter up to 20 marks (new fields will appear once you fill in the last row displayed).

-The weights are by default set to 1.
-Leave them as they are if you want to calculate unweighted average.
+The weights are, by default, set to 1.
+Leave them as they are if you want to calculate an unweighted average.
 If your grades have weights, set them accordingly.
 If the weights are percentages, enter them in decimal form (

 1 = 100%, 0.5 = 50%, 0.2 = 20%, etc.).

 Schools and universities in the United States use different grading scales.
+You can read more about them using Omni's GPA calculator.
 You can specify the thresholds used by your teachers in the

 Some schools don't use "+/-".
 In this case, the most popular grading scale looks like this: